 The following are some of the most interesting AgTech that could contribute to the reduction of GHG emissions:

-- Food waste technologies basically reduce crop loss or extend the shelf life of products (e.g., Apeel.
+- Food waste technologies reduce crop loss or extend the shelf life of products (e.g., Apeel.
 Agrimetis, Marrone Bio, Certis USA, Redag Crop, Acidophil, Berkeley Biolabs, Naturex, S&W Seed Company, Lam International, Valent BioSciences, Gingko Bioworks, Naprogenix).

-- Regenerative agriculture: farming practices that include no-tillage, covered crops, crop rotation, manure management, compost, planting perennials.
+- Regenerative agriculture: farming practices that include no-tillage, covered crops, crop rotation, manure management, compost, and planting perennials.

-- Alternative proteins (Beyond Meats, The Scottish Salmon Company and Memphis Meats)
+- Alternative proteins (Beyond Meats, The Scottish Salmon Company, and Memphis Meats)

 - Ag-biotech (Indigo Ag working with plant microbes to increase yields, PivotBio first in-field solution to biological nitrogen fixation).